alvinkerebei/Imani_Donations/README.md

 6. **Receive Confirmation**
     - After your donation is delivered, you will receive a confirmation email from Imani Donation.
     - Thank you for your generosity!

+## Input:

+Name: [Your Name]
+Email: [Your Email]
+Phone: [Your Phone Number]
+Donation Items: [List of items you are donating] Preferred Pick-Up Time: [Your preferred pick-up time] Pick-Up Address: [Your pick-up address]
+Special Instructions: [Any special instructions]

+## Output:

+Thank you, [Your Name], for your generous donation!

+**Your donation:**
+- Items Donated: [List of items you are donating]
+- Pick-Up Time: [Your preferred pick-up time]
+- Pick-Up Address: [Your pick-up address]
+- Special Instructions: [Any special instructions]

+Your donation will be picked up by PickUpMtaani and delivered to those in need.

+We appreciate your support in making a difference in our community!

+Best regards,
+Imani Donation Team

 ## Contact Us